-Biocompatible Crowns and Bridges
+Biocompatible Crowns & Bridges

 Across conventional and holistic dentistry, the intent of dentists is to guard the natural tooth structure as much as possible.
 We determine the most conservative form of treatment before recommending any specific procedure.
 This is called minimally invasive treatment, a philosophy that we follow throughout our practice.

 Our patients benefit from our approach to dental care, which considers the restoration of a damaged tooth or teeth first with composite resin fillings, or custom crafted inlays or onlays, before a dental crown is deemed the most suitable treatment.
-A bio compatibility test is done to determine which material is healthiest and best tolerated by the patient.

-We’re committed to the preservation of natural tooth structure, and whenever possible, the protection of the existing structure.
+We’re committed to the preservation of natural tooth structure and, whenever possible, the protection of the existing structure.
 There are some instances when a dental crown is necessary to prevent further damage to a tooth that has been weakened in some way.

-Several circumstances may call for restoration with a bio compatible dental crown, such as:.
+Several circumstances may call for restoration with a bio compatible dental crown, such as:

 - A crack or fracture in a tooth